-The manicured areas will have special grass that doesn’t require mowing as frequently as common grasses.
-The campus perimeter will be naturalized with low-maintenance plantings.
-The use of chemicals will be limited, according to Audubon’s guidelines.
+The manicured areas have special grass that doesn’t require mowing as frequently as common grasses.
+The campus perimeter is naturalized with low-maintenance plantings.
+The use of chemicals are limited, according to Audubon’s guidelines.

 “Through this program we work with landowners from the design stages through construction and then assist in establishing a maintenance program that focuses on sustainability,” said Nancy Richardson, Signature Program director.

 Based on the environmental framework provided by Audubon, members must design and implement a Natural Resource Management Plan by addressing the following issues: wildlife conservation and habitat enhancement, water quality monitoring and management, integrated pest management, water conservation, energy efficiency and waste management.

 Owensboro Health was designation of Certified Signature Sanctuary in August of 2013.